Conaclos/replayable-random/docs/api/distrib/uniform.md

 ## Uniform u32

-A `u32` is an unsigned integer encoded on 32bits.
+A `u32` is an unsigned integer encoded on 32 bits.
 It can encode natural numbers from `0` to `0xffff_ffff`.

 Generate a u32: